matxakav/OT-NWbasedOnGNS3/modbus/defence/README.md

 <br/>

 The countermeasure is based on the design of injection attack itself.
-From [Wireshark capture](../../network/ics/README.md#7-capture-the-traffic-using-wireshark), we find Modbus/TCP packets sent by the attacker is always with function code 6 `WRITE_SINGLE_REGISTER`.
+From [Wireshark capture](../../network/ics/README.md#7-capture-the-traffic-using-wireshark), we find that Modbus/TCP packets sent by the attacker is always with function code 6 `WRITE_SINGLE_REGISTER`.
 This separates the attack traffic from the periodical query traffic of Scada-LTS with function code 1 or 3.

 ```c
 //Modbus TCP packet {  TransID |   ProtID  |   MsgLen  | UID |  FC |        Data           }